Menu

 • pre-paid warranties

-• pre-installed or pre-paid security or theft deterrent products/services (etching, etc.)
+• pre-installed or pre-paid security or theft deterrent products or services such as VIN etching

 • fuel, block heaters, etc.

-If a new vehicle has a sticker showing the manufacturer’s suggested retail price dealers are not required to sell the vehicle at this price.
+If a new vehicle has a sticker showing the manufacturer’s suggested retail price, dealers can sell the vehicle at a different price.

 Dealers do not have to sell the vehicle for the advertised price if you are doing a trade-in or getting financing that was not advertised as part of the deal.
 However, even consumers who are not guaranteed the advertised price must be told about the advertised price.

-Fees often called things like administration, documentation or services fees can only be added on to a selling price if the price was not advertised, there was a trade-in or the dealer provides financing that was not advertised.
-These fees are not required by the government so the dealer can decide not to charge them.
+Fees can only be added on to a selling price if the price was not advertised, there was a trade-in or the dealer provides financing that was not advertised.
+Fees may have names like administration, documentation or services fees.
+These fees are not required by the government so the dealer can decide whether to charge them.

 Disclosure